 We actively encourage parents/carers to apply sun cream to pupils that will last throughout the day.
-In very strong sun, pupils should bring in named suncream to reapply.
-Staff ensure that children are in shady areas when the sun is very strong.
-Our pupils are taught about the dangers of the sun's rays in safeguarding lessons and what to do.
+Children must have a sun hat.
+In very strong sun, pupils can bring in named suncream to reapply.
+Staff ensure that children are in shady areas when the sun is very strong or if they do not have adequate prototection (hat/suncream) Our pupils are taught about the dangers of the sun's rays and what to do in in lessons.